Quick Answer

 Consulting and Professional Services

-Priya, an operations consultant, meets prospects during onsite workshops.
-She adds her LinkedIn QR code to printed agendas.
+An operations consultant running onsite workshops can add a LinkedIn QR code to printed agendas.
 Participants scan during breaks and follow up later with context already in place.

 IT and Technical Services